College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-If you want to know more about the Lycoming College sports programs, you’ve come to the right place.
+Before making a decision to attend the Lycoming College sports programs, you’ve come to the right place.
 Here we present data on the program as a whole as well as information about each varsity sport offered at the school.
+Lycoming is classified as NCAA Division III with football and is a member of Landmark Conference.

 Lycoming College Coaches